Stratification theorems for exponential sums in families: Introduction

 (1) If $g$ is a function invertible on~$W$, and $\chi$ is a multiplicative character of~$k^{\times}$, then the shifted Kummer sheaf $\mcL_{\chi(g)}[\dim(W)]$ is semiperverse, and is $V$-transverse.
 Indeed, we have

 which is semiperverse.

-(2) In fact, quite generally, let $\mcF$ be a constructible sheaf on~$W$ with support equal to~$W$.
-Then $K=\mcF[\dim(W)]$ (placed in degree $-\dim(W)$) is semiperverse, and it is~$V$-transverse as soon as the support of $K\mid V$ is also equal to~$V$.
+(2) In fact, quite generally, let $\mcF$ be a constructible sheaf on~$W$.
+Then $K=\mcF[\dim(W)]$ (placed in degree $-\dim(W)$) is semiperverse, and it is~$V$-transverse as soon as the support of the restriction $K|V$ is also equal to~$V$.
 Indeed, we get as before

 which is semiperverse under our assumption.